 Taking the stage is no stranger to Jeremy.
 He has worked with the Broadway cast of The Little Dog Laughed along side Johnny Gilecki and Julie White, whom won the Tony for her role.
 Jeremy was honored with The LA Weekly Award for Best Male Comedy Performance for his role in Block Nine.
 Other theatre credits include A Picture of Dorian Gray, You Can’t Take It With You, Anaconda, Anything, 7 Redneck Cheerleaders, The Sand Storm and the self-produced Scooter Thomas Makes It to the Top of the World and remains as a company member of The Elephant Theatre Company and Improvatorium in Los Angeles.
-Philanthropy and giving back is also a passion of Jeremy’s by raising money and participating in APLA’s Triathlon and Marathon programs, OneMeaning’s Anti-Bullying Campaign “Stand-Up for Love” and creating and self-producing FEED THE LOVE, a one night vaudvillian variety benefit show raising money and awareness for the LA Regional Food Bank and the global documentary Every Three Seconds.
+Philanthropy and giving back is also a passion of Jeremy’s by raising money and doing triathlons and marathons for APLA, Anti-Bullying Campaigns for OneMeaning’s ”Stand-Up for Love” and The Friend Movement’s “The New F Word”, and creating and self-producing FEED THE LOVE, a one night vaudvillian variety benefit show raising money and awareness for the LA Regional Food Bank and the global documentary Every Three Seconds.